 The Triangle Memorial Go Tournament is well known for offering generous cash prizes to winners in the open section, and significant prize incentives for winners in all sections.
 The tournament organizers are rightfully proud of their southern hospitality, traditionally providing attendees an incredibly delicious lunch prepared and served onsite.
 This annual event occurs every September, 6 to 8 weeks after the US Go Congress.

-The Fourteenth Annual Triangle Memorial Tournament will be held September 20, 2014.
-This year the open section prize winner will take home a minimum of $500.
-This prize will be increased if the number of participants surpass our expected turnout.
-The tournament will be divided into sections, classified by AGA ratings, with generous cash prizes in each section.
-All entry fees will be returned as prizes, augmented by donation from the Triangle Go Group.
-The entry fee is $20, and AGA membership and pre-registration are required.
-Lunch will by provided onsite by the Triangle Go Group.
-Register online here.
-See who is already registered here.
+The Fourteenth Annual Triangle Memorial Tournament was held September 20, 2014.
+This year the open section prize winner took home a minimum of $500.
+The tournament was divided into sections, classified by AGA ratings, with generous cash prizes in each section.
+All entry fees were returned as prizes, augmented by donation from the Triangle Go Group.
+Lunch was provided onsite by the Triangle Go Group.
 The Tournament Director was Charles Alden.
 Photos are online now at this photo gallery, results are listed here, and a synopsis will be available soon.

 The Thirteenth Annual Triangle Memorial Tournament was held September 21, 2013.
 Results appear below.
 Photos are online now, at the photo webpage.